jordymeow/ai-engine/readme.txt

 * Update: The AI Wands is nicer to use, with better busy states.
 * Update: More adaptability for the AI Engine API.
 * Add: Shortcode "builder" for new chatbots.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you

 = 1.6.64 (2023/05/03) =
 * Add: User/IP filter for the Discussions tab.